 My performances and installations oftentimes silently confront and delight viewers with some of the most pressing issues of our time.
 Recurring themes of queerness, race/class/gender, nature, isolation, and celebration are present throughout my work.

-My project based work is predicated on a multimedia approach that encompasses installation, performance, sculpture, painting and public art among other disciplines.
+I am influenced by post-structuralist theory and see my work as in a constant state of becoming, where garments may become sculptures or sculptures may become garments.
+My project based work is predicated on a multimedia approach that encompasses installation, performance, photography, sculpture, painting, and public art among other disciplines.

 My work is content driven but aesthetically motivated.
 As such I’ve developed a personal creative vocabulary that I implement in the studio when constructing a new piece.
 I create otherworldly colorful manifestations that seduce and draw-in the audience closer to the work while challenging their preconceived notions.